Dreemurr-T/BAID/README.md

 The whole pretraining process takes about 2 days on a single RTX3090.
 We provide our pretrained weights at `checkpoint/ResNet_Pretrain/epoch_99.pth`.

 #### Training

-- Download the BAID dataset and place the images in the `images/` folder
-- For training on BAID, use:
+For training on BAID, use:
 ```
 python train.py
 ```